The 99 (TV series)

-The 99 is a 2011–2012 animated series directed by Dave Osborne and based on the comic book series of the same name created by Naif Al-Mutawa.
+The 99 is a 2011–2012 British animated series directed by Dave Osborne and based on the comic book series of the same name created by Naif Al-Mutawa.

 The series was planned to air on the TV channel The Hub in the United States, but didn't make it due to controversy.

 Plot

 Dr Ramzi Razem and The 99 are introduced and they realise for what they should be using their powers.
 Friendship and cooperation across differing cultures is one of the driving sentiments in the stories.

 The mysterious Rughal wishes to harness the power of the powerful noor stones for his own gains.
 "Noor" is Arabic for "light".